thingsboard/thingsboard.github.io/docs/user-guide/mqtt-over-ssl.md

 ### Server configuration

-Locate your **thingsboard.conf** file and set the MQTT_ENABLED value equals true.
+Locate your **thingsboard.conf** file and set the MQTT_SSL_ENABLED value equals  true.

-The MQTT over SSL can be enabled in the **thingsboard.conf**.

-So that you can add the next row for to the **thingsboard.conf**, so that the MQTT over SSL will be enabled.
+You can add the next row for to the **thingsboard.conf**, so that the MQTT over SSL will be enabled.
 ```bash
 ...
 export MQTT_SSL_ENABLED=true